Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 That’s because it makes a person accountable.

-The results can be staggering at times, especially for the person putting the food in their mouths.
+The results can be staggering sometimes, especially for the person putting the food in their mouths.

 The trick with a food journal is to include a weekend because what people choose to eat and drink over weekends is often significantly different from their choices during the week.

-Once the food journals are complete, there will be plenty to talk about.
+Once the food journals are complete, there will be plenty to discuss.